 If event is dependent on receiving a grant for seats, please wait to finalize event details until your grant application has officially been approved by Safe Kids Nebraska.
 You will receive a confirmation e-mail when the application has been approved.

-Every event must have a designated Safe Kids Buckle Up- approved Senior Checker present.
+Every event must= have a designated Safe Kids Buckle Up- approved Senior Checker present.
 This individual assumes responsibility for ensuring that all children leave the event as safely as possible, and that all checklists are completed.

 All seats paid for by Safe Kids Nebraska should be reported and accounted for.
 If you have leftover seats, please include what you will use them for in your evaluation.
 You may have enough seats for another event.
 In which case, you cannot apply for another grant.
 Do not give the seats to friends and family.